-Only treatments that result in a person's being removed from a public dental waiting list are considered to be 'first visits'.
+Only treatments which result in a person being removed from a public dental waiting list are considered to be 'first visits'.

-As two separate waiting periods are described in this indicator (that is, waiting period from listing date to date of offer, and to date of first visit), the waiting periods calculated may not be based on data relating to the same people.
-For example, where a record does not record the date of first visit (or the date of offer), the person's waiting time will be used only in calculating one of the measures.
-Where a person's date of offer falls in a different reporting period from their date of first visit, the two separate waiting periods will be reported separately in the relevant reporting periods.
+As 2 separate waiting periods are described in this indicator (i.e. waiting period from listing date to date of offer and to date of first visit), the waiting periods calculated may not be based on data relating to the same people.
+For example, where a record does not record the date of first visit (or the date of offer), the person's waiting time will only be used in the calculation of one of the measures.
+Where a person's date of offer falls in a different reporting period to their date of first visit, the 2 separate waiting periods will be reported separately in the relevant reporting periods.